solde/Par/ParTeo.md

 ### Tree strategy

-Creater one task for each invocation.
+Creator one task for each invocation.

 > More Tasks
 >